Things You Should Know Upfront

 - Develop your Colour C41 film in our converted Noritsu (named 'Nori') processor or develop your B&W or ECN-2 in our Jobo ATL2+ (named 'Hawk') processor using single shot B&W or ECN-2 chemistry.
 We do not offer an in house E6 service however, we do use another lab so feel free to send us your slide films.

 - Once scanned we will share the scans back to you via a shared google drive folder.
 This is where all your films will end up.
 Please do not change this folder as we need it to remain the same for your future scans.
 You'll get an email when the files are uploaded and ready for viewing!
+If you do not wish for your scans to be shared via Google Drive then please contact us directly.

 You will get all your scans in one go and we scan all exposed frames, so if you don't get all frames back it may be because the images weren't exposed properly.
 You're more than welcome to email and ask if this is the case.